 According to Ben McChesney, Osteopath at Pure Sports Medicine, the most common causes of poor posture are lack of regular exercise and long periods of time spent hunched over at a desk.
-As a result, muscles and wrappings of muscles and connective tissues of the body, called fascia, shorten.
+As a result, muscles and wrappings of muscle and connective tissue in the body, called fascia, shorten.

-As well as making you look hunched this can limit your ability to move, reducing the effectiveness of the diaphragm which reduces oxygenation, and impairing our digestive system.
-These can lead to problems such as fatigue, headaches, poor concentration and of course, immobility, stiffness or bone movement.
+As well as making you look hunched this can limit your ability to move, reducing the effectiveness of the diaphragm which reduces oxygenation, and impaires the digestive system.
+These can lead to problems such as fatigue, headaches, poor concentration and of course, immobility, stiffness of bone movement.

 According to chiropractor Dominic Cheetham, (www.sloanesquarechiropractors.com), you can improve your posture by making some small adjustments to the way you sit at your desk and by the way you hold yourself when standing.
 Here are his top tips...